awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-troubleshooting.md

 If you register targets in an Availability Zone but do not enable the Availability Zone, these registered targets do not receive traffic from the load balancer\.

 **There is no return route for traffic**
-The targets registered with an Internet\-facing load balancer must have a route to the Internet\.
-Targets in public subnets need a route for 0\.0\.0\.0/0 to the Internet gateway\.
-If cross\-zone load balancing is enabled, targets in private subnets need a local route for 0\.0\.0\.0/0\.
-If cross\-zone load balancing is not enabled, targets in private subnets need a route for 0\.0\.0\.0/0 to a NAT gateway or an EC2 instance in a public subnet\.
+The targets registered with an Internet\-facing load balancer must have a route to the internet\.

-**The client is in a peered VPC**
-Network Load Balancers do not support connections from clients to your load balancer over VPC peering unless the clients are Nitro instances and both VPCs are in the same region\.

 ## Targets receive more health check requests than expected<a name="health-check-interval"></a>